Surely I have stilled and quieted my soul, like a weaned child with his mother, like a weaned child is my soul within me. Psalm 131:2

 He answered, “Nothing, however only let me depart.”

-23 The Lord raised up an adversary to him, Rezon the son of Eliada, who had fled from his lord Hadadezer king of Zobah.
+23 The Lord raised up against Solomon, an adversary, Rezon the son of Eliada, who had fled from his lord Hadadezer king of Zobah.
 24 He gathered men to himself, and became captain over a troop, when David killed the Zobaites.
-They went to Damascus, and lived there, and reigned in Damascus.
+They went to Damascus and lived there, and Rezon reigned in Damascus.
 25 He was an adversary to Israel all the days of Solomon, in addition to the mischief of Hadad.
 He abhorred Israel, and reigned over Syria.

 26 Jeroboam the son of Nebat, an Ephraimite of Zeredah, a servant of Solomon, whose mother’s name was Zeruah, a widow, also lifted up his hand against the king.
-27 This was the reason he rebelled against the king: Solomon had built Millo, and repaired the gap in the wall of the city of Daivd, his father.
-28 The man Jeroboam was a mighty man of valor; and Solomon saw the young man that he was industrious, and he put him in charge of all the labor of the house of Joseph.
+27 This was the reason he rebelled against the king: Solomon had built Millo and repaired the gap in the wall of the city of David, his father.
+28 The man Jeroboam was a mighty man of valor, and Solomon saw the young man that he was industrious, and he put him in charge of all the labor of the house of Joseph.

 34 “ ‘However I will not take the whole kingdom out of his hand; but I will make him prince all the days of his life, for the sake of David my servant whom I chose, who kept my commandments and my statutes; 35 but I will take the kingdom out of his son’s hand, and will give it to you, ten tribes.
 36 I will give one tribe to his son, that David my servant may have a lamp always before me in Jerusalem, the city which I have chosen for myself to put my name there.
 37 I will take you, and you shall reign according to all that your heart desires, and shall be king over Israel.
 38 It shall be, if you will listen to all that I command you, and will walk in my ways, and do that which is right in my eyes, to keep my statutes and my commandments, as David my servant did; that I will be with you, and will build you an enduring dynasty, as I built for David, and will give Israel to you.
 39 I will afflict the offspring of David for this, but not forever.’ ”